An embedding formalism for CFTs in general states on curved backgrounds

 To gain some intuition about these geometries, one can perform the coordinate transformation $\rho =\nobreak - r^2/2$, $t=\nobreak s/r$, with $s,r>0$, covering only the region interior to the future nullcone.
 The ambient metric becomes

-The Ricci-flat condition implies that the term in brackets is an asymptotically locally (Euclidean) AdS (ALAdS) spacetime \cite{Fefferman85, Fefferman:2007rka}.
+The Ricci-flat condition implies that the term in brackets is an asymptotically locally (Euclidean) AdS $\mbox{(ALAdS)}$ spacetime \cite{Fefferman85, Fefferman:2007rka}.
 The coordinate $s$ geometrises the AdS radius and thus scaling dimensions with respect to the ambient homothety $T$ coincide with engineering dimensions.
 Minkowski space can be foliated by hyperbolic slices and \eqref{AmbientMetricAdSSlicing} is the generalisation to Ricci-flat spacetimes retaining the homothety $T$.
+This may also lead to a connection of our work with flat-space holography, see e.g. \cite{deBoer:2003vf,Ball:2019atb,Baiguera:2022lsw}.

 Weyl transformations are induced by a specific class of ambient diffeomorphisms \cite{Fefferman:2007rka} and the ambient connection $\wt{\nabla}_M$ induces a Weyl connection on the nullcone at $\rho=0$.
-This is the precise sense in which Weyl transformations are realized on the ambient space.
-Here we restrict to non-spinning operators; for spinning operators one may use tractor calculus \cite{Bailey1994, vcap2003standard}.
+This is the precise sense in which Weyl transformations are realized on the ambient space, and CFT kinematical constraints are enforced by using appropriate diffeomorphism invariants in ambient space.
+Here we restrict to non-spinning operators; spinning operators may be analysed similarly (using tractor calculus \cite{Bailey1994, vcap2003standard}).

-\paragraph{Proposal.} CFT correlators obey specific transformation rules under Weyl transformations and they should have the right singularity structure at short-distances, reproducing the known flat space behaviour.
-Let us consider the case of scalar 2-point functions, generalising the embedding space result \eqref{EspaceTwopoint}.
+\paragraph{Proposal.} Our aim is to solve kinematical constraints: given a CFT with a spectrum of operators with dimensions $\Delta_i$ we want to determine the form of CFT correlators consistent with the kinematical constraints.
+CFT correlators obey specific transformation rules under Weyl transformations and they should have the right singularity structure at short-distances, reproducing the known flat space behaviour, so we would like to obtain expressions that satisfy these two properties.

+Let us first consider the case of scalar 2-point functions, generalising the embedding space result \eqref{EspaceTwopoint}.
 Let $X$ denote coordinates on the null cone in ambient space at $t=1$.
 Then $\braket{O(X_1)O(X_2)}$ is a scalar bilocal which depends on the positions of the insertions $X_1,X_2$ and has the right weight with respect to Weyl transformations.
-There are now two main differences relative to the embedding formalism.
+There are two main differences relative to the embedding formalism.
 Firstly, on a curved background $\tilde g$ it does not make sense to take an inner product between two position vectors.
 Secondly, $\tilde g$ in general has non-zero curvature.